Experience the Natural Environment and our Scenic Water and Waterfront Trails.

 The trail features a wooden bridge that leads to scenic vistas.
 Ferry Point Nature Park provides eco-tourist opportunities to view birds and wildlife unique to the region.

 The trail divides at a sandy area located on the scenic Chester River.
-(Sandy shoreline area will be temporarily closed to non-residents due to COVID beginning in July)

 There are a few picnic tables and places to sit in the park.